-What The Everything Store Revealed About Jeff Bezos's Path to Building a Tech Giant
+What The Everything Store Revealed About Jeff Bezos's Path to Building a Tech Giantbooks, finance, algodaily, career, productivity

 Table of Contents

-I recently finished reading The Everything Store: Jeff Bezos and the Age of Amazon by Brad Stone, and found it to be chocked full of wisdom– primarily because it detailed the mindset and attitude of Jeffrey P. Bezos.
+Ever found a book full of unexpected insights and wisdom?
+I recently finished reading one of those-- The Everything Store: Jeff Bezos and the Age of Amazon by Brad Stone, and found it to be chocked full of wisdom– primarily because it detailed the mindset and attitude of Jeffrey P. Bezos.
 As most know, Bezos is the masterful founder and CEO of Amazon.com, where you’ve likely made a purchase from in the past.

 The book was primarily about Amazon’s early founding, operations, survival, and growth; but it does talk quite a bit about Jeff.
 I thought there were some fantastic take-aways from the book about how he approached life and career, and thought it would great to jot it down for future reference.